-Raw chicken that has been frozen must always be fully and properly defrosted before it is cooked.
-This is essential in order to reduce the risk of contracting food poisoning from meat that has been insufficiently or improperly cooked.
-Here we talk about how to properly defrost the chicken.
+This is to reduce the risk of contracting food poisoning from meat that has been insufficiently or improperly cooked.
+Here, we talk about how to defrost chicken properly.

-While thawing chicken does not require any special techniques, there are some methods that are safe and others that should be avoided.
-It is important to know these safe methods in advance so that sufficient time may be allocated for the chicken to defrost fully before cooking.
+It is important to know these safe methods of thawing chicken in advance so that you have sufficient time for the chicken to defrost fully before cooking.

 Refrigerator